thatfoogabriel/mit_futuremakers_summer_2023-thatfoogabriel/Module_05_Artificial_Neural_Networks/README.md

 &minus; Forward Pass:
 - &bull; Input data passed through each layer, being modified by parameters (weights and biases)
-- &bull; Layer outputs serve as next layer's inputs
+- &bull; Each layer's outputs serve as next layer's inputs
 - &bull; Used to make predictions at the output layer
 <br></br>